• Skip to primary navigation

 How to store leftover pancakes?

-If, only IF you will have any pancakes leftover, store those in the refrigerator for later in an airtight container or in a bowl covered hermetically with cling film to avoid.
+If you only have any leftover pancakes, store those in the refrigerator for later in an airtight container or in a bowl covered hermetically with cling film to avoid.
 See how to reheat these pancakes below.

 Can I freeze butternut squash pancakes?